THE "DEAR DAN" LETTERS

 Deb Jelinek printed the "Dear Dan" letters and put them into an album, which she sent to Dan.
 Every few months she'd send along new pages and we'd add them, until the book was seven inches thick.

 We lost Deb in 2019 and, with her, the Living Legacy website.
 The "Dear Dan" letters of hope, support and encouragement that she collected, and that touched Dan so deeply, are reprinted here.

-Dan did indeed return to the studio, to record "Love In Time."
+Dan did indeed return to the studio, to assemble and record "Love In Time."
 Always one of the last sailors to take his boat out of the water, he sailed into October, coming in for football season.

 He died at home on December 16th, 2007.

 On July 2, 2003 Deb Jelinek finally got to meet her idol, Dan Fogelberg, backstage after a concert.
 Thirty minutes to hang out with the man she had dedicated her life to honoring may not sound like much, but it meant the world to her.